-(Note: I created this tablescape for Valentine’s Day but this blooming blush table would work equally as well for Easter, Mother’s Day, an anniversary, or special birthday party.)
+(Note: I created this tablescape for Valentine’s Day, but this blooming blush table would work equally as well for Easter, Mother’s Day, an anniversary, or a special birthday party.)

 The Language Of Flowers